OSGeo/gdal/gdal/doc/source/programs/gdal_calc.rst

     By default, the input bands NoDataValue are not participating in the calculation.
     By setting this setting - no special treatment will be performed on the input NoDataValue. and they will be participating in the calculation as any other value.
     The output will not have a set NoDataValue, unless you explicitly specified a specific value by setting --NoDataValue=<value>.

+.. option:: --nanNoData

+    ..versionadded:: 3.3

+    Input NoDataValue will be mapped to ``numpy.nan`` and ``numpy.nan`` results will be transformed to NoDataValue in the output file.
+    Works best with floating point types.
+Allows explicit calculation with NoDataValue according to ``numpy.nan`` rules.

 .. option:: --type=<datatype>